Overview

 Import multiple Junit XML test results to Xray; assign them to a project, version, and Test Plan

-In this example, you will:
+In this example we will:

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <testPlanKey>CALC-1200</testPlanKey> <reportFormat>junit</reportFormat> <reportFile>target/*.xml</reportFile> <abortOnError>true></abortOnError> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <testPlanKey>CALC-1200</testPlanKey> <reportFormat>junit</reportFormat> <reportFile>target/*.xml</reportFile> <abortOnError>true></abortOnError> </configuration> </dependency>

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <testPlanKey>CALC-1200</testPlanKey> <reportFormat>junit</reportFormat> <reportFile>target/*.xml</reportFile> <abortOnError>true></abortOnError> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <projectKey>CALC</projectKey> <fixVersion>1.0</fixVersion> <testPlanKey>CALC-1200</testPlanKey> <reportFormat>junit</reportFormat> <reportFile>target/*.xml</reportFile> <abortOnError>true></abortOnError> </configuration> </dependency>

-To import the Test results, we need to invoke the respective task.
+To import the test results, we need to invoke the respective task.

 mvn clean compile test xray:import-results

-You could also specify some of these options from the command line instead of having them hardcoded in the pom.xml
+We could also specify some of these options from the command line instead of having them hardcoded in the pom.xml

 file.